Wael Al-Dahdouh: Biography

 Wael Hamdan Al-Dahdouh was born on 30 April 1970 in the Zaytoun neighborhood, the oldest neighborhood of Gaza City in the Israeli-occupied Gaza Strip.
 He grew up in a well-off Gazan family who originally came from the Arabian Peninsula.
 He has eight siblings.
 He received his primary and secondary education in several schools in Gaza City.

 In 1988, Al-Dahdouh earned his high school diploma and was given a scholarship to study medicine in Iraq, but the start of the First Intifada in 1987 prevented him from leaving.
 He was arrested by the Israeli army and charged with stone-throwing, with a sentence of 15 years in prison.
 Al-Dahdouh spent seven years in Israeli prisons.
 He again obtained a high school diploma in an Israeli prison, and received a BA in journalism and media from the Islamic University of Gaza in 1998.
 After Israel prevented him from traveling to study abroad, he received a master's degree in regional studies from Al-Quds University, Abu Dis, in 2007.

+In December 2023, Al-Dahdouh's right arm was badly injured in an Israeli drone strike while he was reporting on an Israeli attack on the Khan Yunis refugee camp.
+At the request of the Egyptian Journalists' Syndicate in Cairo, Al-Dahdouh was granted permission to evacuate to Egypt via the Rafah Crossing and then Doha via Al-Arish Airport for medical treatment on 16 and 17 January 2024.
+Four of his children had crossed to Egypt the week prior.
+Al-Dahdouh subsequently spent four months receiving treatment in Berlin.

 As of February 2025, Al-Dahdouh lives in Doha, Qatar.